 When you’re pressed for time, there’s really nothing better than panini sandwiches.
-This version features double deliciousness with roasted bell pepper and a creamy roasted red pepper spread—but that’s not all!
-Sautéed zucchini and herbaceous pesto mayo are tucked in too, melded together with mozzarella between golden slices of sourdough.
-Roasted sweet potato wedges are served on the side with extra pesto mayo, and it all comes together in about 30 minutes.
+This version features double deliciousness with roasted bell pepper and a roasted red pepper crema—but that’s not all!
+Sautéed zucchini and garlicky aioli are tucked in too, melded together with mozzarella between golden slices of sourdough.
+Roasted potato wedges are served on the side with extra aioli, and it all comes together in about 30 minutes.
 Yay for speedy panini!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Red Bell Pepper

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 450 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Toss on one half of a baking sheet with a large drizzle of oil, half the Italian Seasoning (you’ll use the rest later), salt, and pepper.
 (For 4, spread potatoes out across entire sheet.) • Roast on top rack until lightly browned and tender, 10 minutes (you’ll add more to the sheet then).